mrdon/terminal-space/README.md

     make

-Development is often streamed on my [Twitch stream](https://www.twitch.tv/mrdonbrown/) and I'm on twitter as @mrdonbrown.
+Development is occasionally streamed on my [Twitch stream](https://www.twitch.tv/mrdonbrown/) and I'm on twitter as @mrdonbrown.